-- In general, correctly engineered star earthing arrangements minimize earth current crosstalk and noise, improving the reliability and performance of instrumentation. - The use of a single, screened / shielded cable for each field device ensures good screening / shielding and reduces crosstalk.
+• In general, correctly engineered star earthing arrangements minimize earth current crosstalk and noise, improving the reliability and performance of instrumentation.

-2.12.2 Field Cabling

-- The entire length of the field cabling connected to a unit should be screened / shielded.
-The screen / shield should be connected to a low noise instrument earth at one end. - The screens / shields of field cabling must not be connected in a manner that creates earth loops or that will result in the screens / shields carrying large currents from heavy plant or equipment.

-2.12.3 Interference and noise

-- Electrical equipment connected to the system should comply with applicable national or international EMC standards. - Ideally, the 24 V supply reaching units should be free from large transients, fluctuations or high frequency noise. - In order to reduce the likelihood of radio frequency interference affecting the operation of units it is recommended that neither units nor their cabling are installed in close proximity to the antennae of high-powered radio, radar or satellite communication equipment.
+- The use of a single, screened/shielded cable for each field device ensures good screening/shielding and reduces crosstalk. - 2.12.2 Field Cabling - The entire length of the field cabling connected to a unit should be screened/shielded.
+The screen/shield should be connected to a low noise instrument earth at one end. - The screens/shields of field cabling must not be connected in a manner that creates earth loops or that will result in the screens/shields carrying large currents from heavy plants or equipment. - 2.12.3 Interference and noise - Electrical equipment connected to the system should comply with applicable national or international EMC standards. - Ideally, the 24 V supply reaching units should be free from large transients, fluctuations, or high-frequency noise. - ,To reduce the likelihood of radio frequency interference affecting the operation of units it is recommended that neither units nor their cabling is installed close to the antennae of high-powered radio, radar or satellite communication equipment.

-3. Configuration options
+3 Configuration options

 Some functions of the detector can be configured using an RS-485 modem connected to a computer with the "Gastech communicator" software.
-For details of how to download the software please contact technical support on: info@gastech.com.
+For details of how to download the software please contact technical support via email at info@gastech.com.